flora-pm/flora-server/README.md

 (docker)$ make nix-provision
 # And you should be good!
 ```

+### Importing everything from Hackage

+1. Download the archive containing all packages [here](https://hackage.haskell.org/01-index.tar)
+2. Extract it in Flora's root directory.
+You should now have a `01-index` folder
+3. Run `make import-from-hackage`

 ---

 You can explore the Makefile rules by typing `make` in your shell.